Geometric Dilations and Operator Annuli: Introduction

 The following lifting theorem, which essentially identifies the Agler model theory for $\PA_r$ was established in \cite{BY}.

 \begin{theorem}[{\cite{BY}}] If $T\in B(H)$ is invertible, then $T$ is in $\PA_r[H]$ if and only if $T$ lifts to a $J$ in $\sPA_r.$ \end{theorem}

-The \df{Agler boundary} \cite{Amodel} of $\PA_r$ is the smallest subcollection $\partial \PA_r$ of $\PA_r$ that is (1) closed with respect to (a) direct sums, (b) unital *-representations, and (c) restrictions to reducing subspaces; and (2) each $T$ in $\PA_r$ lifts to a $J$ in $\partial \PA_r.$ While it is not evident, Agler proves families have such a boundary.
+The \df{Agler boundary} \cite{Amodel} of $\PA_r$ is the smallest subcollection $\partial \PA_r$ of $\PA_r$ that is (1) closed with respect to (a) direct sums, (b) unital *-representations, and (c) restrictions to reducing subspaces; and (2) each $T$ in $\PA_r$ lifts to a $J$ in $\partial \PA_r.$ While it is not evident, families have such a boundary \cite{Amodel}.
 For the family $\PA_r,$ it is straightforward to verify that $\sPA_r$ satisfies the conditions (1).
 On the other hand, as observed in Section~\ref{s:PA}, each $J\in \sPA_r$ is \df{extremal} -- if $J$ lifts to $F\in \PA_r$ as $VJ=JV,$ then the range of $V$ reduces $F$ -- and is therefore in $\partial \PA_r.$ Thus Theorem~\ref{t:BY} has the following corollary.

 \begin{corollary} The collection $\sPA_r$ is the Agler boundary of $\PA_r.$ \end{corollary}